Ara Najarian: Legal career

 He served as a law clerk in the Narcotics Section and Glendale Branch Office of the Los Angeles District Attorney's Office from 1983 to 1984.
 From 1988 to 1998, he was a partner with the law firm of Najarian and Virgilo in Glendale, California.
 Since 1998, he has operated his own law firm located in Glendale.
 Since 1992, he has served as a Judge Pro Term for the Los Angeles Superior Court and the Glendale Superior Court.
 He also is an arbitrator and settlement officer for both courts.

 Public service

 Pre-political career

 From 1996 to 2002, he served as a commissioner on the Glendale Transportation and Parking Commission.
 He served as chairman of the commission from 2000 to 2001 and from 2002 to 2003.
 From 1998 to 2005, he served on Glendale's Short Range Transit Plan, Circulation Element, and San Fernando Road Corridor Zoning committees.

 Political career

 He has served on the Glendale City Council since April 2005.
 He served as Mayor of Glendale from 2007 to 2008, 2010 to 2011, 2015 to 2016, and 2019 to 2020.

 Najarian lost his 2016 primary race running for Board of County Supervisors during which he had the endorsement of the League of Conservation Voters.

+He retired from the Glendale City Council in 2026 after five terms, and was succeeded by Alek Bartrosouf.